 Do not stop taking this medication without consulting your doctor.
 Some conditions may become worse when you suddenly stop this drug.
 Some people who have suddenly stopped taking similar drugs have had chest pain, heart attack, and irregular heartbeat.
-If your doctor decides you should no longer use this drug, he or she may direct you to gradually decrease your dose over 1 to 2 weeks.
+If your doctor decides you should no longer use this drug, your doctor may direct you to gradually decrease your dose over 1 to 2 weeks.

 When gradually stopping this medication, it is recommended that you temporarily limit physical activity to decrease strain on the heart.
-Get medical help right away if you develop chest pain/tightness/pressure, chest pain spreading to the jaw/neck/arm, unusual sweating, trouble breathing, or fast/irregular heartbeat.Who should not take carvedilol?
+Get medical help right away if you develop chest pain/tightness/pressure, chest pain spreading to the jaw/neck/arm, unusual sweating, trouble breathing, or fast/irregular heartbeat.

-This drug works by blocking the action of certain natural substances in your body, such as epinephrine, on the heart and blood vessels.
+Carvedilol is used to treat high blood pressure and heart failure.
+It is also used after a heart attack to improve the chance of survival if your heart is not pumping well.
+Lowering high blood pressure helps prevent strokes, heart attacks, and kidney problems.This drug works by blocking the action of certain natural substances in your body, such as epinephrine, on the heart and blood vessels.
 This effect lowers your heart rate, blood pressure, and strain on your heart.
 Carvedilol belongs to a class of drugs known as alpha and beta blockers.

 See also Warning section.